macadology/macadology.github.io/_posts/2020/2020-07-30-HDB-depreciation.md

 Now, suppose you buy a second apartment with **99 years** of lease at the same time, all else being equal (Same location, same sqft etc.) 10 years later, its value appreciates by 100%.

-Which apartment is the better investment?
-Why is there a difference in the annual rate of return?
+The second apartment is clearly the better investment.
+But why is there a difference in the annual rate of return if both apartments are effectively the same?
 How does depreciation come into play?

 # Appreciation vs depreciation
-To reconcile how a depreciating asset could grow in value, it is important to distinguish the factors that cause properties to appreciate and/or depreciate.
+To reconcile how a depreciating asset could grow in value, it is important to distinguish the underlying factors that cause properties to appreciate and/or depreciate.

 | Depreciation           | Appreciation                |
 |------------------------|-----------------------------|